levand/quiescent/README.md

   whatever ratoms are referenced in their definition.
 * Reagent, like Om, maintains full control of the render/re-render cycle.

-Although I do not have as much first-hand experience with Reagint, it seems to be a very convenient approach and if it meets your needs you should definitly give it a try.
+Although I do not have as much first-hand experience with Reagent, it seems to be a very convenient approach and if it meets your needs you should definitly give it a try.